Ohel Shem

-Ohel Shem (אהל-שם) is an Israeli secular high school located in the city of Ramat Gan.
+Ohel Shem (אהל-שם) is an Israeli secular high school located in the Tel Aviv District city of Ramat Gan, Israel.
 It has about 1,550 students studying in 45 classes, from ninth to twelfth grade, and about 160 teachers and 40 staff.

 The campus contains, in addition to the classrooms, a library, a community center (Eshkol Paiss) comprising an auditorium and chemistry, physics, biology, biotechnology and robotics laboratories, a gym, cafeterias, sports fields, lawns and trees.

 Projects

 The school has a newspaper, "Dugri", a website built by students only, theater productions, a students band, and a teachers band.

-The school is part of the MUN project.
+The school participates in the MUN project and the WSC.

 History

-The school was founded as a private institution in 1934 by Dr. Alexander Kohler, who also founded the Gymnasia Balfour in Tel Aviv in 1931.
+The school was founded as a private institution in 1934 by Alexander Kohler, who also founded the Gymnasia Balfour in Tel Aviv in 1931.

 Until 1944 Ohel Shem included both primary and secondary education classes.

 The school was located in a small building on a hill in Bialik Street until 1961 when it moved to its present location on Smadar Street.

 Israel Artzi was the administrator and principal of the school until his death in 1978.

-Between 1985 and 1978 the principal was Dr. Izi Cahane.
-Between 1989 and 1986 Mira Hemo ran the school followed by Dr. David Singer (1995–1990), Adam Kenigsberger (1996–2010).
+Between 1985 and 1978 the principal was Izi Cahane.
+Between 1989 and 1986 Mira Hemo ran the school followed by David Singer (1995–1990), Adam Kenigsberger (1996–2010).

-The current principal is Shmuel Keynan (Reserve Brigadier General, ICT force chief from 2005 to 2008).
+The current principal is Shmuel Keynan (reserve brigadier general, ICT force chief from 2005 to 2008).
 In September 2005 Adam Kenigsberger was awarded the title of "excelling district principal".

 Attitude towards religious activities

-The secular Ohel Shem High School has denied its students permission to pray on school premises.
+The secular Ohel Shem High School has denied its students permission to pray on school premises in the past.
+However, in 2024, following a student's request, the school principal agreed to open a tefillin stand.